bghira/SimpleTuner/OPTIONS.md

                         The minimum resolution for both sides of input images.
                         If --delete_unwanted_images is set, images smaller
                         than this will be DELETED.
-  --center_crop         Whether to center crop the input images to the
+  --crop                Whether to center crop the input images to the
                         resolution.
 If not set, the images will be randomly cropped.
 The images will be resized to the resolution first before cropping.
 If training SDXL, the VAE cache